I often say that a white paper writer should “think like a lawyer.”

 That can spell the difference between a white paper that works and one that flops.

-Here are six relatively simple tools you can use to keep track of all your white paper research:
+Here are seven ways you can keep track of all your white paper research:

 - Index cards